 It’s odd to think of a world before Batman.
 He’s the greatest fictional character ever created, and holds that title by such a margin that it’s really hard to even think of who might come second.
 Sherlock Holmes?
 Wonder Woman?
 Jesus?
 Either way, it’s Batman at number one.

 And amazingly, this month marks 80 years since he first hit shelves, in Detective Comics #27, dated May 1939 but on sale in March.
-It took a little while for the character to properly form, but eventually everything was in place - the billionaire with the public-facing playboy persona and secret vigilante lifestyle, powered by his fierce intelligence, incredible skills and unending anger at injustice.
+It took a little while for the character to properly form - to see him at his greatest, take a look at our best Batman graphic novels guide - but eventually everything was in place: the billionaire with the public-facing playboy persona and secret vigilante lifestyle, powered by his fierce intelligence, incredible skills and unending anger at injustice.

 He’s gone through a lot of iterations - straight-up pulp hero, campy pop-art pinup, grim’n’gritty brooder - and he’s died a few times, been lost in time, had his spine broken, all sorts.
 He’s gone through a few sidekicks, had both Bat-Cow and Ace the Bat-Hound, and been in both some of the best and some of the stupidest films ever made.
 He’s Batman, he’s flippin’ brill.